Symbolism, Imagery, Allegory

 By being seldom seen, I could not stir

-But like a comet I was wonder'd at;
+But like a comet I was wondered at,

 There's much, much more to say about this topic.
-As you read the play, be on the look-out for other celestial references, like when King Henry tells the rebellious Worcester to give up the rebellion and once again "move in that obedient orb" (5.1.2), or when Prince Hal tells Hotspur that "[t]wo stars [cannot] keep not their motion in one sphere" (5.4.8).
+As you read the play, be on the look-out for other celestial references, like when King Henry tells the rebellious Worcester to give up the rebellion and once again "move in that obedient orb" (5.1.18), or when Prince Hal tells Hotspur that "[t]wo stars keep not their motion in one sphere" (5.4.66).
 Now open your book and get crackin'.